Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 2. unmount the SD card first with `diskutil unmountDisk /dev/disk1` (replace `disk1` with the actual name of the SD card).
 3. then execute the command to format the SD card to FAT32: `diskutil eraseDisk FAT32 namedersdkarte MBRFormat /dev/disk1`.

-# What you need

-- Nintendo Switch V1
-- microSD card (at least 64GB is recommended)
-- RCM Jig
-- USB-C cable
-- PC/laptop (or similar to edit data on an SD card)

 # Check serial number